-- Section 2.
-Employees who are elected or appointed as Union officials or representatives shall at the written request of the employee be granted leave without pay for the maximum term of office, not to exceed two years.
-Such leave may be renewed or extended by written mutual consent of the Union and the Employer. - Section 3. a.
+Additional time off without pay for Union business may be granted at the sole discretion of the Employer.

+Section 3. a.
 Members of the Union in official attendance at the Union's annual Leadership Assembly, Healthcare Pennsylvania Nurse Council and up to four meetings per calendar year of the Professional Health Care Employees Bargaining Unit shall be granted leave without pay where such time is necessary to attend such conventions.
 Employees may use accrued annual or personal leave for this purpose in lieu of leave without pay.
 The Employer will try to arrange leave for all employees requesting leave to attend these conventions, but the number of such leaves granted is subject to the Employer's responsibility to maintain efficient operations and if all requests cannot be granted, as many as possible will be approved with preference given to requests from Union Officers or elected worksite representatives and delegates.